-In relation to Section 28 Guidelines, the 'Urban Development and Building Height, Guidelines for Planning Authorities' 2018 (Building Height Guidelines), 'Sustainable Urban Housing: Design Standards for New Apartments, Guidelines for Planning Authorities' 2020 (Apartment Guidelines) and Sustainable Residential Development in Urban Areas, Guidelines for Planning Authorities (Sustainable Residential Development Guidelines) 2009 all support increases in density, at appropriate locations, in order to ensure the efficient use of zoned and serviced land.
+In relation to Section 28 Guidelines, the 'Urban Development and Building Height, Guidelines for Planning Authorities' 2018 (Building Height Guidelines), 'Sustainable Urban

+Housing: Design Standards for New Apartments, Guidelines for Planning Authorities' 2020 (Apartment Guidelines) and Sustainable Residential Development in Urban Areas, Guidelines for Planning Authorities (Sustainable Residential Development Guidelines) 2009 all support increases in density, at appropriate locations, in order to ensure the efficient use of zoned and serviced land.

-In this regard we would refer to the requirements of SPPR 1 of the Urban Development & Building Height Guidelines which state:
+In this regard, we would refer to the requirements of SPPR 1 of the Urban Development and Building Heights Guidelines for Planning Authorities (2018) which state:

-"In accordance with Government policy to support increased building height and density in locations with good public transport accessibility, particularly town/ city cores, planning authorities shall explicitly identify, through their statutory plans, areas where increased building height will be actively pursued for both redevelopment, regeneration and infill development to secure the objectives of the National Planning Framework and Regional Spatial and Economic Strategies and shall not provide for blanket numerical limitations on building height."
+'In accordance with Government policy to support increased building height and density in locations with good public transport accessibility, particularly town/ city cores, planning authorities shall explicitly identify, through their statutory plans, areas where increased building height will be actively pursued for both redevelopment, regeneration and infill development to secure the objectives of the National Planning Framework and Regional Spatial and Economic Strategies and shall not provide for blanket numerical limitations on building height.'
+(Emphasis added)